MadStats/reflections-on-presentations-kzhang244/README.md

 What were aspects of the presentation that you liked: using shiny app to look at spacial feature is really good.

-What were aspects of the presentations for which you had concerns or questions:
+What were aspects of the presentations for which you had concerns or questions: more visualizations, besides interactive app. and maybe using different model to compare.